-During summer term 2024 I give the lecture to the module Multimodal Transport Systems (Multimodale Transportsysteme) at the Technical University of Braunschweig.
+During summer term 2025 I give the lecture to the module Multimodal Transport Systems (Multimodale Transportsysteme) at the Technical University of Braunschweig.
 To structure the lecture and support my students in their learning process, I prepared these lecture notes.
-As it is the first edition, the notes are still incomplete and are updated in due course of the lecture itself.
-Moreover, I will integrate remarks and corrections throughout the term.
+I will integrate remarks and corrections throughout the term.